Expensify/Bedrock/docs/cli.md

-	-versionOverride <version>  Pretends to be a different version when talking to peers -db             <filename>  Use a database with the given name (default 'bedrock.db') -serverHost     <host:port> Listen on this host:port for cluster connections (default 'localhost:8888') -nodeName       <name>      Name this specfic node in the cluster as indicated (defaults to 'vagrant-ubuntu-trusty-64') -nodeHost       <host:port> Listen on this host:port for connections from other nodes -peerList       <list>      See below
+	-versionOverride <version>  Pretends to be a different version when talking to peers -db             <filename>  Use a database with the given name (default 'bedrock.db') -serverHost     <host:port> Listen on this host:port for cluster connections (default 'localhost:8888') -nodeName       <name>      Name this specfic node in the cluster as indicated (defaults to the value of $hostname) -nodeHost       <host:port> Listen on this host:port for connections from other nodes -peerList       <list>      See below
 	-priority       <value>     See '-peerList Details' below (defaults to 100)